Follow These Tips to Navigate Dental Insurance Claims With Ease

-To get a clear understanding, I went to the Director of Dental & Vision Claims at Starmount Life Insurance, Julie Estess.
+To get a clear understanding, I went to the Starmount director of dental and vision claims Julie Estess.
 Here’s what she had to say.

-Surprisingly, the claims process can start as early as choosing your dentist.
+Surprisingly, the claims process can start as early as when you choose your dentist.
 The key to having lower out-of-pocket fees for dental work starts when you choose an in-network or out-of-network dentist.
 Generally speaking, you will save more when you visit an in-network dentist.
-If you cannot find an in-network dentist, call your carrier and ask them to help you find one.
+If you can’t find an in-network dentist, call your carrier and ask them to help you find one.

 In most cases, your routine dental exam will be covered in full.
 However, your dentist may tell you that you need to have some repair work done.
 That’s when the claims process starts to affect you most.

 The expert’s advice for starting the claims process: